FredKSchott/snowpack/www/_template/guides/plugins.md

 A **Snowpack Plugin** lets you customize Snowpack's behavior.
 Snowpack provides different hooks for your plugin to connect to.
 For example, you can add a plugin to handle Svelte files, optimize CSS, convert SVGs to React components, run TypeScript during development, and much more.

 This guide takes you though several examples to learn the basics of plugin creation.
 We hope to see your plugin in our [Plugin directory](/plugins)!
+TODO add how to add to diretory

 Who is this guide for?